These blueberry pancakes are fluffy and mildly sweet, and made with wholesome ingredients you can feel great about feeding to your family.

 - Enjoy with a good glug of maple syrup.

-Can I use frozen blueberries in this blueberry pancake recipe?
+Can I use frozen blueberries?
 Yes, you absolutely can.
 The frozen blueberries do turn the batter a purple color but they taste amazing!

-Can I use whole wheat/gluten-free/almond/an alternative flour in these lemon blueberry pancakes?
+Can I use whole wheat/gluten-free/almond/an alternative flour?
 Whole wheat- is gummy and not a great texture but it does work in this recipe.
 Almond flour- was a disaster.
 Gluten-free- have not tested.

 Can I swap the milk for buttermilk?
 Yes, you can.
 Here's my tutorial on how to make your own buttermilk!